HMAS Townsville (FCPB 205): Decommissioning and fate

 In 2007, Townsville was marked for disposal.
-On 23 April, the Australian Government announced Townsville had been donated to the Townsville Maritime Museum as a museum ship, along with $200,000 in funding to build a dry dock for display.
-Another $100,000 was promised by Townsville City Council.
-The patrol boat was decommissioned at HMAS Cairns on 11 May 2007, in a joint ceremony with HMAS Ipswich.
+On 23 April, the Australian Government announced Townsville had been gifted to the Maritime Museum of Townsville as a museum ship.The patrol boat was decommissioned at HMAS Cairns on 11 May 2007, in a joint ceremony with HMAS Ipswich.
 The two patrol boats were the last of the class in active service.